SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 ## Install the NPM package dependencies

-The `package.json` file contains runtime and design time dependencies.
+We'll be working mostly within the `incidents/` directory of this repo, which contains a simple starter CAP project.
+In there, the `package.json` file contains runtime and design time dependencies.

 👉 Make sure you're in the `incidents/` directory (where `package.json` lives):